HoiJean/djangoforbeginners-book/manuscript/ch2.md

 * `migrations/` keeps track of any changes to our `models.py` file so our database and `models.py` stay in sync
 * `models.py` is where we define our database models, which Django automatically translates into database tables
 * `tests.py` is for our app-specific tests
-* `views.py` is where we handle the request/response logic for our Web app
+* `views.py` is where we handle the request/response logic for our web app

-Even though our new app exists within the Django project, Django doesn't "know" about it until we explicitly add it to the app.
-In your text editor (VS Code, Atom, or other) open the `settings.py` file and scroll down to `INSTALLED_APPS` where you'll see six built-in Django apps already there.
+Even though our new app exists within the Django project, Django doesn't "know" about it until we explicitly add it.
+In your text editor open the `settings.py` file and scroll down to `INSTALLED_APPS` where you'll see six built-in Django apps already there.
 Add our new `pages` app at the bottom:

 {title="Code",lang="python"}
 ~~~~~~~~